In a remote work setup, the stack of tools you use can hugely affect how effective your collaboration will be.

 Aside from this, though, Microsoft Teams lets you easily collaborate with other people in the project by working on word documents, excel sheets, or powerpoint presentations simultaneously.

 Changes reflect in real-time, so you can discuss revisions in a video call and polish a file at the same time—almost better than a face-to-face meeting.

 2. Google Drive – Aside from being a free cloud-based storage, Google Drive also offers a software office suite including Docs, Sheets, and Slides (similar to Microsoft Office) that you can access and collaborate on online.

 Inviting people to collaborate a file with you is as easy as sharing a link, but if you’re working on confidential documents, you can also choose to restrict access and editing to invited emails only.

 3. Miro – Brainstorming for new projects and campaigns often involves drawing on a whiteboard and getting live feedback in a conference room—digitally, this practice has been made possible by online whiteboard apps like Miro where teams can draw, annotate, and collaborate on a “whiteboard” just like in face-to-face brainstorming sessions.

-4. InVision – InVision offers a suite of design tools that helps not only designers, but other people in the project such as developers and project managers.
+4. InVision – InVision offers a suite of design tools that helps not only designers, but also other people in the project.

 It has a variety of features for prototyping, managing design feedback, and a real-time “whiteboard” tool for co-creating and annotating designs.